SPFx: Check if User is an Admin or an Owner is SharePoint

 SharePoint provides different permission levels, and administrative privileges can vary based on context:

-• Site Collection Administrators: Users with full control over the entire site collection.
+• Site Collection Administrators: users with full control over the entire site collection.

-• Owners: Users with full control over a specific site.
+• Owners: users with full control over a specific site.

-• Tenant Administrators: Users managing SharePoint at the tenant level.
+• Tenant Administrators: users managing SharePoint at the tenant level.

 Checking If a User Is an Admin in an SPFx WebPart